URLs for Page tagging

 URL syntax examples

 This section provides an overview and examples of the available statements and equivalent syntax for creating rules with the Rule Builder or using the Custom URL option when tagging Pages in the Visual Design Studio.
-For information about these two options, see the Tagging and viewing Pages article.
+For information about these two options, see Page tagging.

 Rule Builder statements and URL syntax